JJ/granada-off/text/geekery.md

 some other temporary exhibitions, and, from there on, the Biology building, which lies to the right, has a rather creepy stuffed animals vitrine, and the geology departments all kind of rocks.
-There is nothing but people in the Maths area, and in the Chemistry little but pungent smells.
+There is nothing but people in the Maths area, and in the Chemistry light but pungent smells.

 If you go across the parking to the next building and ask nicely the